holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     ```rust
     struct PreflightRequest {
         // The hash of the app entry, as if it were not countersigned.
+The final
-The final entry hash will include the countersigning session data.
+        // entry hash will include the countersigning session data.
         app_entry_hash: EntryHash,
         // The agents that are participating in this countersignature session.
         signing_agents: Vec<(AgentHash, Vec<Role>)>,
         // The optional additional M of N signers.
-If there are additional signers then M MUST be the majority of N. If there are additional signers then the enzyme MUST be used and is the first signer in BOTH signing_agents and optional_signing_agents.
+If there are additional
+        // signers then M MUST be the majority of N. If there are additional
+        // signers then the enzyme MUST be used and is the first signer in BOTH
+        // signing_agents and optional_signing_agents.
         optional_signing_agents: Vec<(AgentHash, Vec<Role>)>,
         // The M in the M of N signers.
-M MUST be strictly greater than than N / 2 and NOT larger than N.
+M MUST be strictly greater than than
+        // N / 2 and NOT larger than N.
         minimum_optional_signing_agents: u8,
         // The first signing agent (index 0) is acting as an enzyme.
-If true AND optional_signing_agents are set then the first agent MUST be the same in both signing_agents and optional_signing_agents.
+If true AND
+        // optional_signing_agents are set then the first agent MUST be the same
+        // in both signing_agents and optional_signing_agents.
         enzymatic: bool,
         // The window in which countersigning must complete.
+Session actions
-Session actions must all have the same timestamp, which is the session offset.
+        // MUST all have the same timestamp, which is the session offset.
         session_times: CounterSigningSessionTimes,
         // The action information that is shared by all agents.
+Contents depend
-Contents depend on the action type, create, update, etc.
+        // on the action type, create, update, etc.
         action_base: ActionBase,
         // Optional arbitrary bytes that can be agreed to.
         preflight_bytes: PreflightBytes,